Adana Archaeology Museum

-Adana Archaeology Museum (Adana Arkeoloji Müzesi) is a museum in Adana that houses the historical heritage of Cilicia in a converted textile factory.
+Adana Archaeology Museum (Adana Arkeoloji Müzesi) is a museum in Adana that houses the historical heritage of Cilicia.
+The museum is currently located at the former Simyonoglu (later Milli Mensucat) textile plant that was built in 1906 by Aristidi Simyonoglu as being the largest manufacturing plant of the region.
 It is one of the oldest archaeological museums in Turkey.

 History

 Adana Archaeology Museum was founded in 1919 during the French rule of Cilicia.
 The collection initially comprised diverse objects found by local civilians and French military personnel; an agreement with the Imperial Museum in Constantinople also allowed for the transfer of certain antiquities held in Silifke to the Adana museum.
 After the formation of the Republic in 1924, Alyanakzade Halil Kamil Bey from Adana was appointed as museum director and the collection was moved in 1928 to the medrese section of the defunct Cafer Pasha Mosque and then opened to the public.